fulu-23/Futere-Health-hub-Final-main/README.md

 - Improved typography, colours, and visual hierarchy.
 - General code cleanup and optimisation.
 - Updated this README with project details.

+- ## Milestone 4 — JavaScript Enhancements & Interactivity (Post UI Improvements)  (09/06/26-19/06/26)
+- Added/connected interactivity using `js/script.js` to improve the overall user experience.
+- Ensured JavaScript behaviours match the HTML structure (classes/IDs used in the pages).
+- Verified interactive elements (such as any show/hide/toggle or form-related behaviours) work properly across devices.

+---

 ---